Average Cost of Living in Abilene

 How can I save money on cost of living in Abilene?

 Abilene's cost index of 82 is a starting point, not a verdict.
 Your specific lifestyle — commute distance, dining habits, hobbies — shifts the real number significantly.
-Factor in TX state income tax when comparing cities.
-A $5K salary difference can evaporate (or double) depending on state tax policy.
+With competitive pricing in Abilene, you have leverage to request extras — post-project cleanup, extended warranties, or material upgrades — without increasing the total.
 Additionally, timing matters: cost-of-living data updates annually with BLS releases in January-March.
 The data you're reading now reflects the most recent available federal figures.